Skip to content

 The visual grammar Caillebotte brought to Paris: extreme foreground cropping (figures cut at the edge of the frame), deep perspective receding along the boulevard or the bridge, overcast or rainy light that softens and unifies, figures dressed in the formal dark wool of the period.
 In photographic terms: atmospheric depth in the background, soft diffuse light, formal period dress in the foreground.

-How to photograph yourself for a Caillebotte Paris portrait
+How to photograph yourself for a Parisian photoshoot

 Better source photos make better portraits.
 The pack works with imperfect inputs — the free preview tells you in 15 seconds — but a few things help.